You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 Perhaps you’ve taken the bait.
 Or maybe you’re too high-brow to even consider it.

-Regardless, we all know it.
+Regardless, we all know about it.
 It’s practically a landmark of the Parkway in Pigeon Forge.

 That’s right, we’re talking about the Jurassic Jungle Boat Ride.